-If the total amount of federal grant or loan assistance, or both, that the student earned is less than the amount of federal grant or loan assistance that was disbursed to the student (or on behalf of the student in the case of a PLUS loan), the difference between these amounts must be returned to the federal aid programs within 45 days of the date the financial aid office was made aware of the withdrawal.
+If the total amount of federal grant or loan assistance, or both, that the student earned is less than the amount of federal grant or loan assistance that was disbursed to the student or on behalf of the student in the case of a PLUS loan, the difference between these amounts must be returned to the federal aid programs within 45 days of the date the financial aid office was made aware of the withdrawal.
 The amounts of unearned federal aid must be returned regardless of whether the student is eligible to receive a refund of a portion of university fees, such as tuition, fees, or room and board fees.
-The total Title IV aid disbursed to the student, or that could have been disbursed to the student minus the amount of Title IV aid earned by the student yields the amount of Title IV loan and grant aid that is unearned and that must be returned: (688.22(e)).

-The amount to be returned to the federal student financial aid accounts will be returned to the programs from which the student received aid up to the amount of aid disbursed in the following priority order: Unsubsidized Stafford loan, Subsidized Stafford loan, Perkins Loan, Direct PLUS loan (Grad PLUS or Parent PLUS), Pell Grant, Federal Supplemental Opportunity Grant, and Iraq/Afghanistan Service Grant.
+The amount to be returned to the federal student financial aid accounts will be returned to the programs from which the student received aid up to the amount of aid disbursed in the following priority order: Federal Graduate PLUS loans, Unsubsidized Federal Direct loans, Subsidized Federal Direct loans, Federal PLUS loans received on behalf of the student, Federal Pell Grants, Federal SEOG grants, and LEAP grants.

 If the total amount of federal grant or loan assistance, or both, that the student earned is greater than the total amount of federal grant and/or loan assistance that was disbursed to the student or on behalf of the student as of the date of the institution's determination that the student withdrew, the difference between these amounts must be treated as a post-withdrawal disbursement.
 If federal loan funds are used to credit a post-withdrawal disbursement, the university must provide the student, or the parent in the case of a PLUS loan, the opportunity to cancel all or a portion of the post-withdrawal disbursement.
 The university has 30 days to provide this notice to the student or parent.
 The student or parent must respond to the notice within 14 days of the date the institution sent the notification.
 If the student or parent does not respond, the university cannot make a post-withdrawal disbursement of federal loan funds.
-A post-withdrawal disbursement of Federal Title IV aid occurs when the amount of Title IV aid earned by the student is greater than the amount of the Title IV aid disbursed for the semester.
-A student eligible for a post-withdrawal disbursement will receive written notification from the university.
-Students have the right to accept or decline, some, or all, of the post-withdrawal disbursement that is being offered.
-Students are given 14 days from the date of the notification to respond.
-Students are encouraged to seriously consider whether it is beneficial to accept a post-withdrawal disbursement.
-If the Title IV disbursement is the result of a federal loan, it must be repaid under the terms of the appropriate promissory note being completed or previously completed.
-Also, any disbursement received from Title IV funds will reduce award eligibility for the corresponding award(s) at Tulane, or another college attended during the same award year.
-Any opportunity to keep loan debt at a minimum should be considered.